 int sqlite3_busy_handler(sqlite3*, int(*)(void*,int), void*);

-This routine sets a callback function that might be invoked whenever an attempt is made to open a database table that another thread or process has locked.
+The sqlite3_busy_handler(D,X,P) routine sets a callback function X that might be invoked with argument P whenever an attempt is made to access a database table associated with database connection D when another thread or process has the table locked.
+The sqlite3_busy_handler() interface is used to implement sqlite3_busy_timeout() and PRAGMA busy_timeout.

 If the busy callback is NULL, then SQLITE_BUSY or SQLITE_IOERR_BLOCKED is returned immediately upon encountering the lock.
 If the busy callback is not NULL, then the callback might be invoked with two arguments.

 The first argument to the busy handler is a copy of the void* pointer which is the third argument to sqlite3_busy_handler().
-The second argument to the busy handler callback is the number of times that the busy handler has been invoked for this locking event.
-If the busy callback returns 0, then no additional attempts are made to access the database and SQLITE_BUSY or SQLITE_IOERR_BLOCKED is returned.
-If the callback returns non-zero, then another attempt is made to open the database for reading and the cycle repeats.
+The second argument to the busy handler callback is the number of times that the busy handler has been invoked for the same locking event.
+If the busy callback returns 0, then no additional attempts are made to access the database and SQLITE_BUSY or SQLITE_IOERR_BLOCKED is returned to the application.
+If the callback returns non-zero, then another attempt is made to access the database and the cycle repeats.

 The default busy callback is NULL.